ultral/ultral.github.io/it/ansible-testing-en.md

 * [Russian version](http://www.goncharov.xyz/it/ansible-testing-ru.html)
 * [English version](http://www.goncharov.xyz/it/ansible-testing-en.html)

-After the second commit each code becomes legacy.
+After the second commit, each code becomes legacy.
 It happens because the original ideas do not meet actual requirements for the system.
 It is not bad or good thing.
 It is the nature of infrastructure & agreements between people.
 Refactoring should align requirements & actual state.
 Let me call it Infrastructure as Code refactoring.

 ## Legacy interception